 Effective Feb 1, 2015, legislation allows restricted short-term rentals (rentals for less than 30 nights).
 On July 14, 2015 amendments that were bad for tenants were approved by Airbnb supporters Mayor Lee and San Francisco Supervisors London Breed, Malia Cohen, Mark Farrell, Katy Tang, and Scott Wiener.
 The current legislation with the amendments is bad for tenants since short-term rentals reduce the housing stock by up to 43%.
 Also, Airbnb had been operating illegally by not paying taxes as well as illegally listing unregistered short-term rentals and enriches investor Ron Conway who funds legislation and politicians (such as London Breed, Scott Wiener, and David Chiu) against tenants.
 On June 7, 2016, amendments approved unanimously by the San Francisco Board of Supervisors (with Mark Farrell recusing himself due to business interests in short-term rentals) were passed.
 The amendments finally give the city the ability to penalize the hosting platform such as Airbnb for listing illegal unregistered short-term rentals.
 Finally, fine are being levied for thousands of dollars at $500 per day.
 The October 2016 proposed amendment introduced by Supervisor Breed (under pressure for re-election) to cap the short-term rentals at 60 days a year was vetoed by Mayor Lee.
 More information on the effect on housing by short-term rentals in the San Francisco Chronicle article.

 The push to regulate short-term rentals was accomplished by an unusual and temporary coalition, SharebetterSF, which included tenant advocacy groups such as the San Francisco Tenants Union, the San Francisco Apartment Association, hotel labor union UNITE HERE, Local 2, neighborhood associations and elected officials.

 Tenants as Hosts

 Renting space in your apartment, whether you are on the premises or not, is an extremely risky venture without the permission of the landlord.
-To participate legally in the new system, all hosts MUST Register IN-PERSON with the San Francisco Planning Department before listing on a website.
+To participate legally in the new system, all hosts MUST Register with the San Francisco Planning Department before listing on a website.
 Some of the requirements for the host are:

 - Provide a copy of the rental agreement to the Planning Department.
 The landlord will be notified by the Planning Department of the application for short-term rentals.
 The landlord has the right to deny permission if the rental agreement includes a no subletting clause.